Regulatory Service Standards

 - follow our enforcement policy

-- help and support you in developing your business
+- help and support you in developing your business/organisation

 How will we communicate with you?

-We aim to provide you with clear information advice and guidance; using appropriate communication to the situation.
+We aim to provide you with clear information advice and guidance.
+We will do this in the most appropriate way.
 This may be:

 - phone calls